luongnamkhanh/bookstore-management/README.md

 Feature by roles:
 In our expectations, the staff may have these main functions:
   - Make new orders
-  - Search by given information​ (Based on the title, the publisher’s name, the publication's date the author or the genre)
+  - Search by given information​ (Based on the title, the publisher’s name, the author or the genre)
   - Check (daily/monthly/annually) sales​
   - Manage book:​
     - Access to view the available books => Manage quantities​